Dreamed 1997/8/2 by Chris Wayan

 THAT EVENING

 But the second half, in dance after dance, I try to ask women to dance and they look right through me.
 Several even look pointedly away or shake their heads--or am I projecting?
-In any case I don't find partners.
-I sit out the rest of the evening, watch everyone else dance.
-The slight surplus of men means there are always a few sitting out each dance, but they're different ones--except me.
+Not one partner.
+The slight surplus of men means a few must sit out each dance, but they're different ones--except me.
 I get up and enter the crowd like they do, but I come out alone again--every time.

 A first I think "I got partners at first because no one knew yet how badly I danced, but after a few dances everyone knew, and avoided me."
-But as I watch, it's clear there are a lot of newcomers who dance worse than I do.
+But as I watch, it's clear there are plenty of newcomers who dance worse than I do.
 It's something else.
+The last time I tried contra dance, same pattern.

+Mark's mad that he didn't ask for the phone number of a girl he liked.
+I listen, but can't empathize much--he rarely got turned down, and danced with women I admired who looked right through me.
 He's puzzled I was rejected so consistently, says I don't look bad, wasn't doing anything rude he could see.
-In fact it's considered a bit rude to refuse to dance once with someone, since you spend half of every dance with others.
+In fact it's considered a bit rude to refuse to dance once--giving strangers a chance is part of the culture.
 "Did you actually ask them?
 Or make eye contact and hesitate?
-That might be interpreted as NOT asking, given the hurry between dances to decide on next partner."
+Maybe they saw that as you rejecting them--people choose fast."

 I'm living on a barren plain--all that's left of Los Angeles.
 Low hills inland.
 No trees, just a few stumps.
 All cut for firewood.
 Angelenos have degraded along with their land, back into a poor people impressed by much the same things that the North Africans were, after Rome fell--mystics, desert hermits and column sitters.
 Why not?
-They've ruined THIS world.
+THIS world's ruined.
 What's left but the next?

 I'm a hermit--or rather an outcast; hermit is the only role available for me, maimed as I am.
 I lost a hand at the wrist, and one leg at the hip.
-I can't recall how I lost them--punishment for a crime, or an accident?
-Half a man--I can't work, so I'm forced to beg or pick pockets.
+I can't recall how--an accident, or a punishment for a crime?
+Half a man--I can't work, so I'm forced to beg--or pick pockets.

 But I turn my lack to an advantage.
 I'm much lighter than a whole man, and my remaining leg is built to lift a whole man, so I can jump much higher than anyone else, almost fly in fact.
 I leap like a ballet star, floating a long time at the top of the arc as if in lunar gravity.